ArNeo-VR/EDVA/README.md

 ### Board ship (SRV)
 It is required to have the handbrakes enable while being under the ship to activate command.

+### Panel Tabs
+The external-panel (left) is required to be on the first tab initialy, commands are referenced to start from that position.
+In the SRV to use the repair and refuel command it needs to be on the inventory-syntesis tab.
+I've used tab-tracking variables in the past, some experimental commands still use it.

 ### Map [ search; route; route system; ... ]
 Some commands require to have the target system in the text-clipboard